The Science Behind A 14-Day Quarantine After Possible COVID-19 Exposure

 And even if you don't develop any coronavirus symptoms during the two-week quarantine period, you're not totally off the hook when it ends, says Saskia Popescu, an infection prevention epidemiologist at the health care system HonorHealth in Phoenix.

-It'll be just as important to continue washing your hands frequently, to cover your mouth when you cough, avoid touching your face and wipe down door knobs, and other surfaces frequently touched by many people — to help keep yourself and others healthy.
+It'll be just as important to continue washing your hands frequently, cover your mouth when you cough, avoid touching your face and wipe down doorknobs, and other surfaces frequently touched by many people — to help keep yourself and others healthy.

-"If you're using hand hygiene, you're still practicing social distancing, and all those other infection control measures that are being encouraged right now, you're going to help break that chain of infection," she says.
+"If you're using hand hygiene, [if] you're still practicing social distancing and all those other infection control measures that are being encouraged right now, you're going to help break that chain of infection," she says.
 "Once you're past that 14 days, you still want to engage in those practices — it's not a free-for-all."

 Fourteen days can feel like a long time to be stuck at home feeling fine.
 But if someone under quarantine starts to develop symptoms — such as coughing or fever — that quarantine period will be longer.
-If that happens, Graham says you should check with your health care provider or your local health department about when it is safe to emerge from home.
+If that happens, Graham says, you should check with your health care provider or your local health department about when it is safe to emerge from home.

 "They're probably going to tell you that you're going to have to start that 14-day count all over again, because right now there's not an efficient way to tell the difference between the coronavirus and another viral infection that causes similar symptoms without a test," she says.

 "Keep monitoring your symptoms — if they worsen, then you have to take additional steps," such as seeking medical attention if you develop shortness of breath.
-Assuming your symptoms are mild enough that you can recover at home, you'll continue to be in isolation for the duration of your illness, and a few days after you feel well.
+Assuming your symptoms are mild enough that you can recover at home, you'll continue to be in isolation for the duration of your illness and a few days after you feel well.
 Your doctor will guide you about when and how to seek a confirmatory test.

-It's helpful to understand the rationale behind these quarantine recommendations, says Wiley, because they're likely to be part of the new American reality for many months to come, as virus hotspots move around the country.
+It's helpful to understand the rationale behind these quarantine recommendations, says Wiley, because they're likely to be part of the new American reality for many months to come, as virus hot spots move around the country.

 "As we start to get a sense for where community transmission levels are high and where they're low — in the areas where it's low, there's going to be a desire to return to some degree of normalcy," Wiley says.
 Those areas will be protective of their low levels of virus and will want to keep newcomers quarantined until it's safe for them to roam.